apache/pekko-connectors-kafka/docs/src/main/paradox/testing.md

 ## Mocking the Consumer or Producer

-The testkit contains factories to create the messages emitted by Consumer sources in `pekko.kafka.testkit.ConsumerResultFactory` and Producer flows in `pekko.kafka.testkit.ProducerResultFactory`.
+The testkit contains factories to create the messages emitted by Consumer sources in `org.apache.pekko.kafka.testkit.ConsumerResultFactory` and Producer flows in `org.apache.pekko.kafka.testkit.ProducerResultFactory`.

 To create the materialized value of Consumer sources, @apidoc[ConsumerControlFactory$] offers a wrapped @apidoc[KillSwitch].